 : Return an array of services classes.SprinkleRecipe

 interface, all of those methods are mandatory.
 Failure to implement the interface will result in an exception being thrown.
 However, it doesn't mean a method must return data.
-It's perfectly fine for some method to return an empty string or empty array.This method returns the name identifier of the Sprinkle.
-This name is mostly used in debug interfaces to identify resources and class registered by the sprinkle.
+It's perfectly fine for a method to return an empty string or empty array.This method returns the name identifier of the sprinkle.
+This name is mostly used in debug interfaces to identify resources and classes registered by the sprinkle.

 The method should return a string.
 For example: